ddkirkpat/fizzbuzzfun/README.md

 FizzBuzzFun is meant to be a learning tool.
-It demonstrating assorted principles behind how to build a web application in Ruby using practical object oriented design, Sinatra web framework with Mustache, TTD with rspec, continuous Integration using TravisCI, as well as deployment into Cloud Foundry's Pivotal Web Services PaaS.
+It demonstrating assorted principles behind how to build a web application in Ruby using practical object oriented design, Sinatra web framework with Mustache, TTD with rspec, Continuous Integration using TravisCI, as well as deployment into Cloud Foundry's Pivotal Web Services PaaS.

 ## To Use in Cloud Foundry's Pivotal Web Services